stkao05/layout-grid/README.md

 ### `shortcut`

 Activate shortcut support.
-Shortcut support allow you to show / hide the grid via `Ctrl + g`
+Shortcut support allow you to show / hide the grid via `ctrl + g`

 Type: boolean (present of attribute is true, false if absent)